wp-plugins/dashboard-notes/readme.txt

 3. The final product!
 Add as many notes as you like.

 == Changelog ==
+= 1.0.2 =
+* Added isset() to 'include-logo' option conditional to fix warning message

 = 1.0.1 =
 * Removed extraneous header info causing install error